meeba-dev/optimax-shopping-cart/README.md

 * Added redux
 * Added mongodb API methods
 * The project is launched by heroku server
+* Migrated to typescript
+* Added unit tests
+* Created a documentation of project

 ## To look at finished result